michaelirey/zerotrace/README.md

 Are you concerned about the security of your sensitive data?
 Do you want a no-compromise solution that offers the highest level of encryption without the complexity?
 Look no further!

-**ZeroTrace** is a cutting-edge encryption tool designed to provide **ridiculously strong military-grade encryption** in an easy-to-use package.
-With ZeroTrace, you get:

 - **Triple-Layered Encryption**: Combines AES-256-CBC, Camellia-256-CBC, and ChaCha20 encryption algorithms for unparalleled security.
 - **Automatic Password Generation**: Eliminates the need to create and remember complex passwords.
 ZeroTrace securely generates and manages them for you.
 - **Simple Integration**: Dockerized solution ensures quick setup and compatibility across different systems.